rocklobster42195/ha-js_automations_addon/README.md

  * @icon mdi:robot-happy
  */

-// This script will have a switch named "switch.js_automations_my_awesome_script"
+// This script will have a switch named "switch.jsa_my_awesome_script"
 ```

 ---